+'''

-const char c_str() const
+const CharT c_str() const

+'''

 Explicitly request a 0-terminated string.
-USUALLY, this turns out to be just data(), with no significant added expense (because most uses of string_view are simple wrappers of C strings, C++ std::string, or ustring all of which are 0-terminated).
+USUALLY, this turns out to be just data(), with no significant added expense (because most uses of string_view are simple wrappers of C strings, C++ std::string, or ustring - all of which are 0-terminated).
 But in the more rare case that the string_view represents a non-0-terminated substring, it will force an allocation and copy underneath.